Frequently Asked Questions

 I have taken the IELTS instead of the TOEFL exam.
 Will this be okay?

-I have taken my admissions test but did not make the required score.
+I have taken the GRE admissions test but did not make the required score.
 Is it possible I can still be admitted.?

 You must successfully meet the requirements stated by the department.

-How do I obtain information regarding the admissions tests?
+How do I obtain information regarding the admissions and English language tests?

-Students needing to take the GRE, IELTS, or TOEFL may go to the respective test information website to register for a convenient test location.
+Students who do need to take the GRE, IELTS, or TOEFL may go to the respective test information website to register for a convenient test location.
+Just search in your browser with the appropriate test name and word 'registration' to begin the process.
+Many tests are now available to take from your home.

 How many letters of recommendation are required?